wtsi-hgi/imirror/README.md

 Tuning these is left as an exercise for the reader.

+**Note** `ELEMENTS` should not be set higher than 10,000 as it will break the way the file manifest is chunked.
+Your LSF administrator will have probably complained at you long before this point.

 ### Working Directory

 When `imirror` is invoked, it will create a working directory (if one